balle/balu-wiki/programming/lisp.rst

 * 'var returns a reference on var
 * ``quote`` or ``'`` can be used to bypass the evaluation of its argument

+* nil and () are the same
+* with type-of you get the type of an object

 Lists
 =====